 Note: Ordinary least squares estimates.
 Dummies for 12 of the 13 districts are included in the regressions, but not displayed for dispositional convenience.
 Omitted variables are proportion of adults (1993), change in proportion of adults, proportion of adults that are unschooled, change in proportion of adults that are unschooled.
-Significance levels are indicated by 1 percent, 2 percent and 10 percent.
+Since "not working in both 1993 and 2000" was omitted in the change in employment status dummy system, we also omitted "not working in 1993" in the employment status dummy system.
+Significance levels are indicated by 1 per cent, 2 per cent and 10 per cent.